Calisthenics vs Gym Body: Which is Better for Fat Loss?

 As calisthenics is all about driving your body in space, it’s the latest kind of functional movement training.
 This type of Functional practice means to exercise in a method that will instantly heighten the way you present everyday life duties and special physical necessities of your job or sport to do.

-3. You hit every. single. muscle
+3. You hit every single muscle

 Calisthenics exercises use the whole body and not stress-specific muscles.
 It involves strength from the base of your feet to the points of your fingers.”